30579096/ZeroTrust/README.md

 * Set the following ACL on this file:
   * Remove `Authenticated users`
-  * Add `Domain computers` with read only privilege
+  * Add `Domain computers` with read only privilege These privileges can be set with these commands
 ```ps1
 $script='C:\Windows\SYSVOL\domain\scripts\ZT-ExportLogFWToCalculator.ps1'
 $acl = Get-Acl $script